jjbjoensen/test/README.md

 - Plots used in EVT (evt_plot): Hill, DEdH, mean excess and qq against standard exponentials.
 - Custom Weibull distribution (2 different parametrizations); rweibull_std & rweibull_G, etc.

-Currently no documentation etc.
+Currently little to no documentation etc; will be added when time.

-Planned updates:
- - Weibull regression.
- - EM-algorithm for standard mixtures.
- - Metropolis-Hastings for standard distributions.